fuseio/fuse_wallet_sdk/README.md

 ## Introduction

 The Fuse Wallet SDK is a set of tools for creating, managing, and engaging with Fuse Wallet SDK in client applications.
-Fuse Wallet SDK lets users create smart contract wallets(Based 4337) associated with each user's Externally Owned Account (EOA) that provide added security compared to traditional EOAs with a single private key.
+Fuse Wallet SDK lets users create smart contract wallets([Based on ERC-4337](https://eips.ethereum.org/EIPS/eip-4337)) associated with each user's Externally Owned Account (EOA) that provide added security compared to traditional EOAs with a single private key.
 With Fuse Wallet SDK, users can deposit funds that no one else can control and withdraw at any time.

 ### Benefits of using Fuse Wallet SDK
 Using Fuse Wallet SDK provides several benefits, including: